struktapp/strukt-strukt/README.md

 ## Notes

-The `make:router` and `make:module` commands will not appear on cli console until you run `make:app` and `make:loader` commands firstly and respectively.
+The `make:router` and `make:module` commands will not appear on cli console until you run `app:make` and `app:reload` commands firstly and respectively.

-**IMPORTANT**: The folder `tpl/` in the root of the project contains `sgf/` folder that has class template files used to generate the application its modules and migrations.
+**IMPORTANT**: The folder `.tpl/` in the root of the project contains `sgf/` folder that has class template files used to generate the application its modules and migrations.
 Ensure to not change it until you've understood
 [strukt-generator](https://github.com/pitsolu/strukt-generator)

 Have a good one!